What is today's Wordle? September 20 hints and answer

 If you’re still trying to save your streak, then don’t scroll down yet, maybe some hints will send you on your way.

-Today’s word starts with the letter A and ends with the letter E.
+Today’s word starts with the letter R and ends with the letter P.

 If you have given up on today’s game, then we can save you the misery.
 But those still trying to crack the 5-letter code, look away now.